 This, in turn, follows from the fact that the gut-brain axis is connected through the immune system.
 As we now know, auto-immune diseases are long on the rise.
 This is, because, if your immune system is switched on for too long, it leads to inflammation, which in turn is associated with things like Alzheimer’s disease and depression.
 When your body is inflamed, an inflammatory toxin (Lipopolysaccharide) is made by gut bacteria and released into the blood via a weakened gut barrier (that is otherwise known as leaky gut).

 Both the good and bad news is that what you eat can either reduce or aggravate inflammation (I learned the hard way!), going so far as to heal or exacerbate leaky gut (yikes!).
-Especially Omega-3 fats and fermented foods (like yoghurt, kefir and sauerkraut) have shown to increase good bacteria in the gut.
-In turn, so have high-fibre foods (like nuts, seeds and vegetables that contain prebiotics), polyphenol-rich foods (like cocoa, olive oil and coffee) and tryptophan-inducing foods (like turkey, eggs and cheese).
+Especially Omega-3 fats and fermented foods (like yogurt, kefir, and sauerkraut) have shown to increase good bacteria in the gut.
+In turn, so have high-fiber foods (like nuts, seeds, and vegetables that contain prebiotics), polyphenol-rich foods (like cocoa, olive oil, and coffee) and tryptophan-inducing foods (like turkey, eggs, and cheese).

 Now, let’s avocuddle, because it appears both my brain and gut will benefit from it!